Jose Altuve Player Props: Astros vs. Blue Jays

 Jose Altuve At The Plate

-- Altuve has gotten at least one hit in 72.7% of his games this year (eight of 11), with at least two hits three times (27.3%).
+- Altuve has picked up a hit in 66.7% of his 12 games this year, with more than one hit in 25.0% of those games.

-- He has hit a home run in two of 11 games played this season, and in 4.1% of his plate appearances.
+- In 12 games played this season, he has gone deep in two of them.

-- In three games this season, Altuve has picked up an RBI, with more than one RBI once.
+- Altuve has driven in a run in three games this year (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.